 2. Explaining why

 Being able to explain why you say no, and more importantly, what you say yes to instead is vital to shedding that Mean Mom mystique.
 Saying that I deny my daughter all manner of fun plastic toys that squeak, rattle, and roll can sound downright cruel, but I think it makes a little more sense when I take the time to explain that every single piece of plastic ever produced still exists, or when I share photos of islands the size of Texas floating in the ocean, made up entirely of plastic particles.
-Explaning your choices shows you as an earth-lover rather than coming off as a draconian fun-squasher.
+Explaining your choices shows you as an earth-lover rather than coming off as a draconian fun-squasher.

 Using a calm, non-judgmental manner to explain why you are making these choices fosters understanding rather than one-upmanship, and quickly strips sanctimony away from the exchange.
 People will quickly realize that it’s not about feeling that you are better than someone else, but simply making the choice you feel is right for you and your family.
 Everyone can understand that.

-3. When In Rome…
+3. When in Rome…

 One of the best things about parenting is being able to enforce any arcane and arbitrary rule you wish.
 It’s practically in the job description!
 This means that in our house, hippies reign supreme – recycling is the norm, most things are secondhand, and gifts are often in the form of experiences rather than things.
 If we are guests in the homes of others however, all bets are off.
 This extends to grandparents, friends, birthday parties, you name it.
 When in Rome, do as the Romans do.
 And if the Romans in question don’t recycle, give treat bags filled with plastic toys, and use paper plates, then you can graciously join in with nary a soapbox or high horse to be seen.
-This doesn’t mean you are compromising your own beliefs by the way, it simply means that you are respecting those of others.
+This doesn’t mean you are compromising your own beliefs, by the way, it simply means that you are respecting those of others.

 Raising a child isn’t about providing a singular insular “correct” world view, but demonstrating acceptance and openness to a variety of different choices.
 It is so easy to become rigid and uncompromising in your beliefs, especially when you believe them to be correct.
 But there’s more to life than being right – right?

-4. Environmentalism complements childhood, rather than contradicting it
+4. Environmentalism complements childhood

 Pre-baby I worried how my lofty environmental ideals would hold up when I found myself deep in the trenches of motherhood.
 I worried that something would have to give, that living a green life might prove too challenging when kids came along.
 Over the past two years however, I have realized that if anything, Eco-friendly living complements childhood, instead of contradicting it.